stuffnting/gutenberg-block-examples/src/dynamic-inspector-query-terms/README.md

 ## Also see

-For an example of controlling a dynamic block's query, see the `dynamic-inspector-query-terms` example.

-For an example of how to include inner blocks within the dynamic block, see the `dynamic-inner-blocks` example.
+For more BLock Inspector controls see the `dynamic-inspector-controls` example.